 Associate Director of Basketball Operations

-Martin Cross begins his second season on the WKU staff and his first season as Associate Director of Basketball Operations in 2016-17.
+Martin Cross enters his fifth season on the WKU staff and his fourth season as Associate Director of Basketball Operations in 2019-20.

-Cross will assist with day-to-day operations of the program, opponent scouting and on-campus recruiting.
-He will also serve as co-director of summer camps and oversee the Hilltopper student-managers.
+Cross coordinates the team’s travel and assists with day-to-day operations of the program, opponent scouting and on-campus recruiting.
+He also serves as co-director of summer camps and oversee the Hilltopper student-managers.